AllonKleinLab/SPRING/README.md

 #### Installing SPRING locally ####

 1. Install git
+2. Download the SPRING repo: go to the green "Clone or download" button on this page
-2. Clone the SPRING repo from github.
-In the terminal enter `git clone git@github.com:AllonKleinLab/SPRING.git`
+2. Alternatively: In the terminal enter `git clone https://git@github.com/AllonKleinLab/SPRING.git`

 #### Viewing projects ####